jdkaplan/stytch-rust/README.md

 ## Disclaimers

-Although I am employed by Stytch, none of this work was done using company time or resources.
+Although I am employed by Stytch, this is unrelated to my work there.
+I only work on this in my free time (as needed to support another hobby project).
 However, if Stytch wants to officially support this, I will gladly transfer repo ownership.

 Also, I am a Rust novice!
 The code you find here is probably not idiomatic or efficient.
 I'm open to making it better if you share ideas or point out ways to